PNS Moawin (A39): Construction design and propulsion

 The ship is powered by two diesel engines providing a total power of 12 MW, allowing the ship to reach a maximum speed of 20 kn and an endurance of 10000 nmi at 15 kn.
-The fleet tanker can autonomously endure at sea for a period of 90 days.
+The fleet tanker can stay at sea for 90 days.

-The vessel complies with the latest International Maritime Organisation (IMO) and marine pollution (MARPOL) regulations..
+The vessel complies with the latest International Maritime Organisation (IMO) and marine pollution (MARPOL) regulations.